 Maintaining a consistent level is of particular importance with vocals and other leading instruments in a mix.
-Using vocals as an example, singers may vary in their volume throughout a performance.
-If the vocals are needed up front and centre within a mix, compression will be an invaluable tool!
+Using vocals as an example, singers may vary in volume throughout a performance.
+If the vocals are needed upfront and centre within a mix, compression will be an invaluable tool!

 Not all compressors will allow side-chaining.
-For those hardware compressors that do, there will be a sidechain insert that will allow a sidechain source to control the compression applied to the input signal.
-In software compressors, there will generally be a sidechain dropdown menu that will allow you to choose the sidechain source.
+For those hardware compressors that do, a sidechain insert will allow a sidechain source to control the compression applied to the input signal.
+There will generally be a sidechain dropdown menu in software compressors that will allow you to choose the sidechain source.

 Sidechaining is a popular mix technique and has been made famous/infamous by the aggressive sidechaining to the kick of various elements in certain electronic music genres/mixes.

-With sidechain compression, we can add subtle movement to noticeable rhythm to exaggerated pumping to a signal by triggering its compression with another audio sound.
+We can add everything from subtle movement to noticeable rhythm to exaggerated pumping to a signal by triggering its compression with another audio sound with sidechain compression.
 We can also use sidechain compression to allow certain elements of a dense mix to pop out when need be.

 The easiest way to set up parallel compression is to send a track (or a group of tracks) to a bus in a mixer (whether hardware or software).
 Insert a compressor or limiter on the bus and hit the signal hard (low threshold, high ratio).